JohnVinyard/matching-pursuit/experiments/e_2023_10_2/readme.md

 - this is harder, because gradients must flow back to the "cause", rather than just the current moment

 - 1d projection plus lateral inhibition

+# Observations

+It's pretty clear that gradients are much more likely to flow to _samples_, rather than the control signal, e.g., a stem might end up pushed to have a transient in its center because it was poorly positioned.
+This suggests that the sparse control signal and the stem-producing modules should be optimized separately.

+## Ideas

+### Greedy Algorithm

+produce and remove one stem at a time

+### Just Stems

+Produce a control signal and stems.
+We find the best position for each stem and compute loss one-by-one, independently.
+Additionally, we compare the sparse control signal we produced to the optimal positioning for each stem